 How do I access the Medicare rebate?

 You should visit your GP after booking an extended visit, and he or she will assess your symptoms and write a Mental Health Care Plan if you are eligible.
-Without this plan, you are not able to access any rebates under Medicare.

 How do I access my private health cover rebate?